 up well and making the people who are around the up-blowing

 things look well-lit.
+So if you're

 in the mood for a no-brainer disaster film, War of the Worlds